PastelStoic/hungrydungeon-rs/design/index.md

 - Organs
 - Actors

+** Freedom of movement.

+As a text-based game, there is no movement, and actors have no position.
+To serve as a substitute, "openness" exists, determining how much freedom of movement characters have.
+For example, if a character has their movement restricted in a wide-open area, they won't be able to hit anyone with melee attacks or devour them, though other characters can feed themselves to them.
+While inside an organ, however, everyone is stuck within reach of each other, so restricted movement means nothing.
+The openness of an area is relvant to both movement and reach; I might have speed play a part in things, allowing fast characters to dodge away from slow ones in melee.

 ** The initialize-modify-finalize loop

 Whenever anything happens in the game, it happens in three steps.
 The initialize